flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 The CLR key is used to:

-- remove last character in Scratchpad.
+- remove the last character in Scratchpad.
 - clear the whole Scratchpad (hold the CLR key).
-- clearing of data fields by first pressing CLR on an empty Scratchpad so that CLR appears in the Scratchpad and then pressing the LSK next to the data field which needs to be erased.
+- clearing of data fields by first pressing CLR on an empty Scratchpad, so that CLR appears in the Scratchpad and then pressing the LSK next to the data field which needs to be erased.

 ### Overfly Key